Shushanik likes trying different DIY products and sharing the best of her findings with her readers.

-- Getting rid of odor in the fridge: put in the fridge a crushed activated charcoal for several hours to eliminate odors.
+- Getting rid of odor in the fridge: Put crushed activated charcoal in the fridge for several hours to eliminate odors.

 Baby powder is a simple cleaner from a drug store, which is obviously absolutely harmless even for babies.
 It replaces fabric and floor stain removers.

-- Cleaning pictures: rub 1 lbs of raw potatoes and pour them with 4 liters of water.
+- Cleaning pictures: Rub 1 lb of raw potatoes and pour them with 4 liters of water.
 Heat the mixture up and put in a warm place.
 In a day, wipe the pictures with the mixture.
 It is also important to rinse the sponge in clean water and squeeze it well.

 - Cleaning windows and tiles: Wipe the windows and tiles with a piece of raw potato and then with a clean and dry cloth.